adamwett-parks/obsidian/wett/Writing Cleaner Code on Legacy.md

 ?>
 ```

-Let's define a term
+Let's define a new term: "missing variables"

+> **"Missing variable"**
+>
+> A *missing variable* is a variable used in a file that is not explicitly defined.
+In most cases they are either:
+> - defined in another file and brought into scope with `include`
+> - defined in an `extract` statement

+Our first goal will be to eliminate all missing variables, that is, explicity defining them so our IDE is aware of where they come from.
+Intellisense is your friend.

-Our thing to look at will be the top of the file, specifically `extract` and `include` statements.
-Our goal here is to not *directly* target getting rid of these (at first), but to be aware of where any variables we use in this file without explicitly defining them come from.
+Our first thing to examine will be the top of the file, since most missing variables will be bought into scope here.